jakobottar/beer-explorer/process.md

 ![Example Stacked Vis](process_img/stacked_vis.jpg)

+## Proposed Visualization

+After reviewing our visualization ideas we decided that trying to build something relating to the timestamp information was really not feasible.
+Our proposed visualization incorporates the idea of the stacked distribution and the fitler-able table into the final design.

+The core of the design is of a dig-down style.
+The envisioned use would be to filter a table of all breweries to ones of interest, for instance breweries near me.
+Then for the user to select the brewery they're interested in which would hide the table, and bring up a 'dashboard' for the brewery.
+Which has a list of beers grouped by style, as well as a group a distributions histograms for that brewery, for the 5 interesting review metrics(Overall, Aroma, Appearance, and Taste).

 # Must-Have Features

 <!-- List the features without which you would consider your project to be a failure. -->